oliver-hohn/timeline-extraction/README.txt

-[JK2] Automated Timeline Extraction, Oliver Philip H�hn
+[JK2] Automated Timeline Extraction, Oliver Philip Höhn

+-- NOTE: This is currently not being maintained --

 The following README will provide commands to run the program, and other general information.
 The project requires Java 8 (or above), and a JDK 8 (or above).